denitsa86/PYTHON/Final Project/README.md

 line of business)
 ➕ Closed invoices: as open invoices + payment date

+***data generator folder is used to generate mock data for the purpose of the project

 Fuctionality:
 ✅ Reads and loads input data from excel files -DONE
 ✅ Converts all amounts to USD - DONE/TO BE FIXED EVENTUALLY